Most children with cancer receive treatment by taking part in research studies called clinical trials.

-Among all pediatric oncology centers in the nation, we are consistently among the top five for patient enrollment in clinical trials.
-We are a member of the Seattle Cancer Care Alliance and partners with Fred Hutchinson Cancer Research Center.
+Among all pediatric oncology centers in the nation, we are among the top five, year after year, for patient enrollment in clinical trials.
+We are a member of the Seattle Cancer Care Alliance and partners with Fred Hutch.

 Seattle Children’s offers clinical trials for children with many kinds and stages of cancer, including:

-We are among a small group of institutions that actively participate in all of these national networks for research on cancer in children: Children's Oncology Group (COG) Phase I Consortium, New Approaches to Neuroblastoma Therapy (NANT) and Therapeutic Advances in Childhood Leukemia.
+We are among a small group of institutions that take part in all of these national networks for research on cancer in children:

-To contact Children's about taking part in a cancer clinical trial, call 206-987-2106 or, toll-free, 866-987-2000.
-Our team is also available to consult with your doctor at home or to provide a second opinion.
+Our team can also consult with your doctor or provide a second opinion.

-Families may contact us directly without a doctor’s referral.
+Families may contact us without a doctor’s referral.
 It’s helpful if we can also speak with your child’s doctor, if your child is not already a patient here.
-This is especially helpful if your child’s cancer has come back after treatment.
-The doctor can often give our team details that are important to finding an appropriate clinical trial.
+This is even more helpful if your child’s cancer has come back after treatment.
+The doctor can often give our team details that matter for finding a clinical trial that matches your child’s needs.

 To give permission for your doctor or hospital and Seattle Children’s to exchange information about your child’s health:

-If your child is a patient at Children’s and there's a study here that matches your child’s situation, your child’s doctor will let you know.
+If your child is a patient at Seattle Children’s and we have a study that matches your child’s situation, your child’s doctor will let you know.
 Then you and your child can choose whether to take part.
-We have clinical trials for a wide variety of newly diagnosed and relapsed cancers.
+We have clinical trials for a wide range of newly diagnosed and relapsed cancers.
 Please contact us with questions at 206-987-2106 or, toll-free, 866-987-2000.

-Each study has a list of characteristics that participants must meet in order to join.
+Each study has a list of traits that people must have in order to join.
 These are called eligibility criteria.
 Children and families who match the criteria for a study may be offered the option to take part.
 No one is enrolled automatically.

-Your child’s team at Children’s is here to help guide you and answer questions as you decide about taking part in research.
-We will spend as much time as you like talking about the options.
-We'll also give you written material about any study you're considering.
+It’s important to know about and consider all your child’s treatment options.
+Your child’s team at Seattle Children’s is here to help guide you and answer questions as you decide about taking part in research.
+We will spend as much time as you like talking about the options, including the treatments your child might get as part of a study and the options for your child outside of a study.
+We will also give you written material about any study you are considering.
 Your child’s doctor and other caregivers at Seattle Children’s are good resources if you have questions.